yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![Routes blade: information entry](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image145.png "Add route")

-1. On the **WGAzureVNetGWRT - Routes** blade, select **Subnets**.
+8. On the **WGAzureVNetGWRT - Routes** blade, select **Subnets**.

-1. On the **Subnets** blade, select **Associate**.
+9. On the **Subnets** blade, select **Associate**.

-1. On the **Associate subnet** blade, select **Virtual Network**.
-Then, choose on **WGVNet1**.
+10. On the **Associate subnet** blade, select **Virtual Network**.
+Then, choose **WGVNet1**.

     ![WGVNet1 Selection](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image148.png "Associate subnet")

-1. The **Choose subnet** blade opens.
+11. The **Choose subnet** blade opens.
 Select **Gateway Subnet**.
 Then, choose **OK** to complete the association.

     ![Opening of the Choose subnet blade - Selecting ok to complete the association.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image149.png "Choose subnet")

     >**Note:** At this point, you have configured your enterprise network.
 You should be able to test your Enterprise Class Network from one region to another.
 Your testing can include the following scenarios:

-    -  On your lab VM, open Internet Explorer and browse to the web application deployed to the WGVnet2 via the public IP address of the Azure Firewall (20.45.4.50).
+    -  On your lab VM, open Internet Explorer and browse to the web application deployed to the WGVnet2 via the public IP address of the Azure Firewall.
 Note that this IP address can be also be reached by any of the Azure virtual machines provisioned in this lab.

     -  On the 'on-premises' virtual machine (OnPremVM), attempt to initiate a Remote Desktop session to any virtual machine on the AppSubnet (10.7.1.128/25).
 Note that this should fail since it is blocked by Azure Firewall.

-    -  On the 'on-premises' virtual machine (OnPremVM), open Internet Explorer and browse to the web application deployed to the WGVnet2 via the private IP address of the Azure Load Balancer (10.7.1.254).
+    -  On the jump host virtual machine (WGMGMT1), open Internet Explorer and browse to the web application deployed to the WGVnet2 via the private IP address of the Azure Load Balancer(10.7.1.254).
 Note that this traffic is routed (and allowed) via Azure Firewall.

-    -  On the jump host virtual machine (WGMGMT1), open Internet Explorer and browse to the web application deployed to the WGVnet2 via the private IP address of the Azure Load Balancer(10.7.1.254).
-Note that this traffic is not routed via Azure Firewall.

     -  On the jump host virtual machine (WGMGMT1), initiate a Remote Desktop session to the WGWEB1 via its private IP address (10.7.1.132).
 This should be successful since it is allowed by Azure Firewall.
 However, an attempt to connect via Remote Desktop to the WGSQL1 via its private IP address should fail since it is blocked by a network security group.